clamstew/tidbyt-community/apps/yearclock/science.md

-Great question!
-Let me do a quick research check to make sure our seasonal timing is accurate across different regions:
-Ran tool

 Excellent question!
-The research confirms that our August/September peak timing is **absolutely scientifically accurate**.
-Here's what I found:
+The research confirms that our August/September peak timing is **scientifically accurate**.

 ## ✅ **Seasonal Lag is Real Science**